 Wix and dropshipping – cons

-Wix’s platform is not as flexible as many others: It seems that there is a cost that comes with Wix being so easy-to-use.
-And that is that you can’t do, at least not easily, as much customization of your Wix store as you might want to.
+Wix’s platform is not as flexible as many others: It seems that there is a cost that comes with Wix being so easy to use.
+And that is that you can’t, at least not easily, do as much customization of your Wix store as you might want to.
 And in my experience that can be an especially big issue if your store is in some other language than English, as Wix uses automatic translations in some spots and they might not function perfectly.

 You don’t have access to as many quality dropshipping apps as on many other platforms: In the “pros”-section of this page, it was mentioned that you can find “quite good” dropshipping apps from Wix’s app store.
 Unfortunately, though the store is also missing many of the top apps.
 So if you, for example, like to use Oberlo for your store, you can’t really choose Wix, as the app is not available in the store.

 There aren’t many guides for using Wix for dropshipping: If you look up the content related to Shopify and dropshipping, you will find a pretty much endless and ever-growing catalog of free videos and other guides that will help you maximize the potential of your dropshipping business.
-There simply isn’t that much content for using Wix for dropshipping.
+There simply isn’t that much content about using Wix for dropshipping.
 That is obviously an especially big problem if you are new to dropshipping.

 Conclusion: Is Wix good for dropshipping?

 The boring, but truthful answer is that it depends.
 If you are looking for a really easy way to build a dropshipping store, Wix can be a good choice.
 But if you are serious about dropshipping, it might not be the best choice.
 Go to Wix or read about other solid options for dropshipping.